DOCS CANONICAL · GENERATED FROM REPO RELEASE v0.2.0-beta.1 SOURCE github.com/cubby-network/platform

 We use GitHub Flow with semantic-version tags:

-mainis always deployable.
-CI gates every merge; nothing lands onmainthat isn't green.- Feature branches are short-lived and topic-named:
+• main is always deployable.
+CI gates every merge; nothing lands on main that isn't green.

-feat/<what>,fix/<what>,docs/<what>,chore/<what>.
-Rebase againstmainbefore opening the PR so the history stays linear. - One logical change per PR.
+• One logical change per PR.
 Tests ride with the change.
 Infrastructure churn (formatting, imports) lands in its own PR so reviewers can see the real diff.

-0.MAJOR.MINORbumps.
-At 1.0 the HTTP + CLI surface freezes and subsequent breaks require a major. - Pre-release chain for beta:
+• Versioning is SemVer.
+Pre-1.0, breaking changes can land in 0.MAJOR.MINOR bumps.
+At 1.0 the HTTP + CLI surface freezes and subsequent breaks require a major.

-- Releases are cut from tags on
+• Releases are cut from tags on main.
+See docs/RELEASE.md.

-main.
-Seedocs/RELEASE.md. - Hotfixes branch from the tag being patched → PR to
+• Hotfixes branch from the tag being patched → PR to main → tag a patch release → cherry-pick forward as needed.

 Developer Certificate of Origin (DCO)